ryansxiong/DataSciencePortfolio/Tableau/README.md

 Created an interactive dashboard for the video game sales project.
 (Below are features that I wanted in the dashboard)
 * Shows global sales over time (1980 - 2020)
 * choose the specific region and year to show sales for both the platform and genre.
-  * Bar graph and numbers chart changes accordingly to which is selected above
+  * Bar graph and numbers chart changes accordingly to which region and year is selected above.

 <img width="1440" alt="Screen Shot 2022-01-01 at 1 25 58 PM" src="https://user-images.githubusercontent.com/91089401/147860502-6f883900-e058-4ee0-ac91-84a781794d6f.png">